shahm10/shahm10.github.io/_pages/about.md

 ### Publications

 - Tell the Story, Not the Frames: Narrative-Aware Retrieval for Audio Description — CVPR 2026 (under review)
+- Selected as an Oral Presenter at NECV2025
 - Character Relationship Prediction in Movies: Toward Emotionally-Aware Automatic Audio Descriptions — High Honors Thesis

 ---